-In 860 AD, another branch of Vikings migrated south into Russia to trade with Constantinople.
+In 860 AD, another branch of Vikings migrated south-east into Russia to trade with Constantinople.
 A large Viking fleet attacked Constantinople in 860, and though they couldn't get past the walls of the city, they plundered many rich monasteries outside the walls.
 In Russia, the Vikings gradually mixed with the Slavs who were living there and founded the country of Russia.
 Together, the Slavs and the Vikings took their boats down the Dnieper river to the Black Sea, where they traded with people further east along the Silk Road like the Samanids.
-The Vikings sold furs and wool, and possibly horses, to the Samanids, and the Samanids sold the Vikings silk from China, and steel from India and Central Asia, which the Vikings took home and made into excellent swords to sell in Europe.
+The Vikings sold furs and wool cloth, and possibly horses, to the Samanids, and the Samanids sold the Vikings silk from China, and steel from India and Central Asia, which the Vikings took home and made into excellent swords to sell in Europe.

 Eyewitness: Viking, by Susan M. Margeson and Peter Anderson (2000).